Frederic’s third-period goal carries Bruins past Penguins

 David Pastrnak scored his 13th on the power play for the Bruins, who had lost nine of their previous 13 games.
 It was the Bruins’ second win in their last seven road games following a 5-0-1 stretch away from home.

+“There’s no do-or-die games in the middle of the regular season,” Bruins coach Bruce Cassidy said.
+“There’s games where you have to be a little more dialed in and focused.
+This was one of those games.”

 Dan Vladar made 34 saves for his first win in his first NHL start.
+Bruins’ No. 1 goaltender Tuukka Rask skated on Tuesday but missed his fifth straight game with an undisclosed injury.

 Vladar made his debut in last summer’s Stanley Cup playoffs when he relieved Jaroslav Halak during Game 3 of the second round against Tampa Bay.
-Bruins’ No. 1 goaltender Tuukka Rask skated on Tuesday but missed his fifth straight game with an undisclosed injury.
+He settled in early with a diving stick save on Colton Sceviour and was nearly perfect the rest of the way.

+“I’m just the happiest kid in the world right now,” Vladar said.
+“It was always my dream to play in the NHL, I got the opportunity and I won.
+There hasn’t been a better day for me hockey-wise.”

 Brandon Tanev scored his seventh goal for Pittsburgh, which ended a six-game winning streak.
 The Penguins had won 11 of their previous 14 games.
 Sidney Crosby’s seven-game point streak ended and DeSmith stopped 31 shots.